vigneshkumarkasani/passwordstrengthchecker/README.md

 ## Usage
 1. Clone the repository
 2. Run `passwordstrengthchk.py`
-3. Run `python passwordstrengthchk.py`
-4. Enter your password when prompted
+3. Enter your password when prompted

 ## Contributing
 Contributions to enhance the functionality are welcome.
 Please follow the standard GitHub pull request process.